-All those who have been surfing the internet for the past few years must be well aware of the HTTP 500 Internal Server Error.
+All those who have been surfing the internet for the past few years must be well aware of Internal Server Error.

 It is one of the most common errors witnessed by WordPress as well and can put any beginner in a troubled mode.
 But one thing is for sure that panicking in such a situation is the worst anyone can do.
 One should take a deep breath then and believe that this is an error that has already troubled many before and that he or she is not the first or only one.

 There are a lot of other errors such as the white screen of death; error establishing the database connection and internal server error and this is also something that has scope to get fixed.
 These are flexible and require only a bit of patience.
 This article talks about how should one go about fixing the Internal Server Error by following a set of possible solutions.

 - First of all Internal Server Error can happen anywhere with anything on the server and not just specifically with WordPress.
 But the prime cause of such errors in WordPress is the use of any theme or plugin.
 PHP memory limit and .htaccess files are a couple more causes that can be attributed to the error in WordPress.
 The foremost thing to check in such cases is for the unwanted .htaccess file.
 It is advisable to rename it to something like .htaccess_old.
 It is not possible directly and one has to login to the website using FTP.
 Once done, the .htaccess file can be found in the same directory that contains wp-admins, wp-content and wp-includes.

 Once that file name has been renamed, one should try to reload the page and see if the error is solved.
 If it works fine, then that is an indication that the error has been fixed.
 It is highly needed that one should go to settings >> Permalinks and hit the save button to generate a fresh .htaccess file

 Next, if that doesn’t work, then one has to consider increasing the PHP memory limit.
 It can be done by following these steps:-